kaziadilmemon/Master-HTML-CSS/README.md

 ### 3: Create Branch and add your contribution
 ### 4: Push changes and make a pull request

-## Make sure the pattern for each resource is like:
+## Make sure the pattern for each is like this: